Munawwar/http-snapshotter/README.md

 However stubs / fakes take quite a while to write.
 And a mock service is an additional piece to deploy and maintain.

 Presenting you another solution:

 3. Create snapshots of the requests automatically the first time you run your test and then replay the snapshot responses on future runs of the test.

 Additionally with the approach, with predictability and speed in mind, one wouldn't want any real network request from being made; and if it does happen, then the test should fail.

-WARNING: This module isn't concurrent or thread safe yet.
-You can only use it on serial test runners like `tape`.
-If you use `ava`, you need to convert tests to run serially with `test.serial()`.

 Example (test.js):